 Make sure to check the following sources for reviews frequently:

 Depending on which sites are the most suited to your business, try and encourage loyal customers to leave reviews when possible, especially after a positive interaction or experience.
 This should be filtered down to employees working on the shop floor and only requested in appropriate situations.

-If you have multiple stores to manage and are thinking of putting a local SEO strategy in place, make things easy for yourself by monitoring business listings on a frequent basis rather than leaving them to go unchecked.
+If you have multiple stores to manage and are thinking of putting a local SEO strategy in place, make things easy for yourself by monitoring business listings frequently rather than leaving them to go unchecked.